Xavier Ouellet: Professional

-On March 25, 2012, the Detroit Red Wings signed Ouellet to a three-year entry level contract.
+On March 25, 2012, the Detroit Red Wings signed Ouellet to a three-year entry-level contract.

 During the 2013–14 season, in his first professional season with the Grand Rapids Griffins, Ouellet recorded four goals and 13 assists in 70 games.
 On October 21, 2013, Ouellet made his NHL debut for the Red Wings in a game against the San Jose Sharks.

 During the 2014–15 season, Ouellet recorded one goal and 15 assists in 52 games with the Griffins, and was named to the 2015 AHL All-Star Classic.
 On November 28, 2014, Ouellet scored his first career NHL goal against Cory Schneider of the New Jersey Devils.
 In 21 games for the Red Wings, Ouellet recorded two goals and one assist.

 On November 16, 2015, the Red Wings signed Ouellet to a one-year contract extension.

 On December 19, 2015, Ouellet was recalled by the Red Wings.
 He was returned to the Griffins on December 23.
 Ouellet was named to the 2016 Toyota AHL All-Star Classic.
 On February 13, 2016, Ouellet was recalled by the Red Wings.
 On February 24, Ouellet was assigned to the Griffins.
 On April 20, Ouellet was recalled by the Red Wings.
 Prior to being recalled, he recorded four goals and 25 assists in 61 games with the Griffins.
 He was reassigned to the Griffins on April 21.

 During the 2016–17 season, in his first full NHL season, Ouellet recorded three goals and nine assists in 66 games for the Red Wings.
 On July 3, 2017, the Red Wings signed Ouellet to a two-year contract extension.

 In the following 2017–18 season, Ouellet recorded seven assists in 45 games.
 With his development having stagnated within the Red Wings organization, on June 24, 2018 the Red Wings waived Ouellet for the purpose of a contract buyout on the remaining year of his contract.
 On July 1, 2018, the Montreal Canadiens signed Ouellet to a one-year, two-way contract.
 Ouellet spent majority of the 2018–19 season with the Laval Rocket.
 In 47 games with the Rocket, he scoring seven goals and 21 assists.
 Ouellet also skated in 19 games with the Canadiens, recording three assists.

 On May 27, 2019, the Canadiens re-signed Ouellet to a one-year, two-way contract worth $700,000.
 On October 9, 2020, the Canadiens re-signed Ouellet to a two-year, two-way contract worth $737,500.

 After his fourth season within the Canadiens organization, Ouellet left as a free agent to sign a two-year, two-way contract with the Pittsburgh Penguins on July 13, 2022.

+At the conclusion of his contract with the Penguins, Ouellet embarked on a career abroad by agreeing to a contract with Belarusian club, HC Dinamo Minsk of the KHL, on June 3, 2024.
+On February 25, 2025, Ouellet signed a two-year contract extension with Minsk, which is scheduled to run through the 2026–27 season.